NithinKalidas/Appian/Process Model.md

 # Appian Interview Question

-## 1. Difference Between Start Process Sub Process?
+## 1. Difference Between Start Process and Sub Process?
 Explain with real time example?

 ## 2. Production Issues you came across in PM and how did you handle them?